By Bella Shields, Air Force kid

 The tough times are always difficult to go through, but as a military family we hold each other up and push through.
 When I lived in Idaho, my dad deployed.
 It was very hard not seeing him or talking to him in person for eight months.
 I’m sure that if you ask any other military child, they’ll agree: No matter how many times a family member has gone overseas, it always hurts.

 Even now that I’ve been through that before, I would be devastated if Daddy had to deploy again.
 Another con of military life is the difficulty in moving.
-I’ve had to move away from a lot of sweet friends and amazing places (I’m convinced I left my heart in a restaurant back in Idaho) and some of them I might never see again.
+I’ve had to move away from a lot of sweet friends and amazing places and some of them I might never see again.
 When I was about 5 years old, we had to give away our cat, Priscilla, because she couldn’t handle the stress of moving.

 Whenever we do go through a hard spot, I just remember that God’s got this!
 He has the situation under control and will lead me through.
 It was God’s will for my daddy to deploy.
 The deployment helped strengthen me and build my faith (it also gave me a great subject for my free verse poem in English class [see the poem, Eight Long Months, below]).
 Remembering that my entire life is planned out already by the Lord and that He loves me helps me muddle through the downs.